Skip to main content

 Why AI Agents Need Logs

-When debugging or developing multi-container applications, AI agents need access to real-time logs from all running services. docker-agent-tail provides structured, machine-readable log output that AI agents can easily parse and analyze.
+When debugging or developing multi-container applications, AI agents need access to real-time logs from all running services. docker-agent-tail provides structured JSONL log output with normalized levels that AI agents can easily parse and analyze.

 Claude Code Integration